jerji/resume/data.md

 -
   name: Beanfield Metroconnect
   jobtitle: Cybersecurity AnalystFirst, of only two teams, in 2025, to complete the Meta track at Northsec, requirering diverse knowledge and experience.
-  dates: 2024/10 -- Present
+  dates: 2024/10 -- 2025/09
   bullets: |
-    - Leads security analyses of new and legacy equipment, from detection through mitigation and until full remediation.
+    - Leaded security analyses of new and legacy equipment, from detection through mitigation and until full remediation.
 Identified multiple critical issues in a deployed, on-backbone device including authentication bypass leading to full administrative control.
 Discovered major vulnerability in physical access control system which allowed undetected access to corporate and production systems.
     - Spearheaded the selection and implementation of a new vulnerability scanning solution (Nessus), enabling proactive identification and prioritization of security flaws across all network assets.
     - Streamlined the vulnerability lifecycle by creating an automated tracking and notification system, ensuring critical findings were immediately assigned and actioned by engineering teams.
 -